AmratKukreja/ai-chat-app/README.md

 ### Prerequisites
 - Node.js 18+ installed
 - A Supabase account (free tier works)
-- OpenAI API key (optional - will use stub responses without it)
+- OpenRouter API key (optional - will use stub responses without it)

 ### 1. Clone and Install